gabrielrezzonico/dogsandcats/capstone_report.md

 ![Confusion matrix of the ResNet50 pre-trained model results.](img/matrix_resnet50_pre_trained.png)

-Afew examples of positive classification can be seen in Figure 14 and Figure 15.
+A few examples of positive classification can be seen in Figure 14 and Figure 15.

 ![Confusion matrix of the ResNet50 model results.](img/resnet50_pre_trained_ok1.png)